mrsanz/jekyll-roles-theme/README.md

 # jekyll-roles-theme

-Welcome to the Community Roles Jekyll theme.
-This theme is designed to host and share community group process and roles as a set of GitHub Pages.
+Welcome to the Community Roles jekyll-theme.
+This theme is designed to host and share community processes and roles as a set of GitHub Pages.

 ## Notable Features

 * Pre-defined Roles.
 Create an empty page in your site with the same name as the role and it will be pre-populated with the corresponding [role templates](_includes/default_roles).
-* Pre-defined meta templates content in [`/roles`](/roles)
+* Pre-defined template content in [`/roles`](/roles)
 * Landing page to easily display information about your community and view all of the roles that your community uses.

 ## Installation